gentoo-golang-dist/zabbix-agent2-plugin-mssql/README.md

 Specifies the file path to a directory containing user-defined `.sql` files with custom queries that the plugin can execute.

+The plugin loads all available `.sql` files in the configured directory at startup.
+This means that any changes to the custom query files will not be reflected until the plugin is restarted.
+The plugin is started and stopped together with Zabbix agent 2.

 Example usage: